nim65s/hashA0A0A0tick/README.md

 [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)

-This theme is a modification of hashA0A0A0 (CC-BY-NC-SA), which is a modification of hash303030 by Simon SteinbeiÃŸ.
+This theme is a modification of hashA0A0A0 (CC-BY-NC-SA), which is a modification of hash303030 by Simon Steinbeiß.

 # Original (hashA0A0A0) readme: